-As of August 31, 2016, we had total assets of \$299.8 million and investments in 29 portfolio companies and an additional investment in the subordinated notes of one collateralized loan obligation fund, Saratoga Investment Corp.
-CLO 2013-1, Ltd. ("Saratoga CLO"), which investment had a fair value of \$11.9 million as of August 31, 2016.
-Our overall portfolio composition as of August 31, 2016 consisted of 3.5% of syndicated loans, 56.2% of first lien term loans, 31.9% of second lien term loans, 4.4% of subordinated notes of Saratoga CLO and 4.0% of common equity.
-As of August 31, 2016, the weighted average yield on all of our debt investments, including our investment in the subordinated notes of Saratoga CLO, was approximately 11.1%.
+As of November 30, 2016, we had total assets of \$305.5 million and investments in 30 portfolio companies and an additional investment in the subordinated notes of one collateralized loan obligation fund, Saratoga Investment Corp.
+CLO 2013-1, Ltd. ("Saratoga CLO"), which investment had a fair value of \$11.0 million as of November 30, 2016.
+Our overall portfolio composition as of November 30, 2016 consisted of 3.5% of syndicated loans, 57.8% of first lien term loans, 28.9% of second lien term loans, 5.5% of subordinated notes of Saratoga CLO and Class F notes tranche of the Saratoga CLO and 4.3% of common equity.
+As of November 30, 2016, the weighted average yield on all of our debt investments, including our investment in the subordinated notes of Saratoga CLO and Class F notes tranche of the Saratoga CLO, was approximately 10.8%.
 The weighted average yield of our debt investments is not the same as a return on investment for our stockholders and, among other things, is calculated before the payment of our fees and expenses.
-As of August 31, 2016, approximately 100.0% of our first lien debt investments, which comprises 56.2% of our portfolio, were fully collateralized in the sense that the portfolio companies in which we held such investments had an asset coverage equal to or greater than the principal amount of the related debt investment.
+As of November 30, 2016, approximately 100.0% of our first lien debt investments, which comprises 57.8% of our portfolio, were fully collateralized in which we held such investments had an asset coverage equal to or greater than the principal amount of the related debt investment.
+The Company uses enterprise value to assess the level of collateralization of its portfolio companies.
+The enterprise value of a portfolio company is determined by analyzing various factors, including EBITDA (earnings before interest, taxes, depreciation and amortization), cash flows from operations less capital expenditures and other pertinent factors, such as recent offers to purchase a portfolio company's securities or other liquidation events.
+As a result, while we consider a portfolio company to be collateralized if its enterprise value exceeds the amount of our loan, we do not hold tangible assets as collateral in our portfolio companies that we would obtain in the event of a default.
 Even though these loans are fully collateralized as is the case with all of the liens on our debt investments, there can be no assurance that the value of collateral will be sufficient to allow the portfolio company repay our first lien debt investments in the event of its default on our investment.